Debaranjan2003/Simple-Calculator-/README.md

 # Simple-Calculator-
-This is calculator web page.Which is designed by using HTML,CSS, JAVASCRIPT.
+This is calculator web page.Which is designed by using HTML and CSS.